-Spiritually, I first sensed the presence of the Lord at around 7 or 8, when I was an altar boy at St. Roch's Church.
+Spiritually, I first sensed the presence of the Lord at around 7 or 8, when I was an altar boy at St. Roch's Church in Flat Rock, MI.
 I remember vividly that it was a morning mid-week service and I was quite tired.
 There were probably about three parishioners, the priest and I. I was kneeling in the back, altar-left section, and suddenly, it got just a little brighter.
 I had a sense of His love in a way that I knew was Him.
 It was almost like a moment of suspended time; I saw the priest busy with his tasks, but I felt as if I wasn't completely there.
 (My wife will tell you that I'm not all there most of the time, but this was a bit different.)

 I remember the same sensation when I had my confirmation.
 The bishop asked me if I renounced the devil.
 I said "yes" and then he slapped me!
 (I was supposed to turn the other cheek, at that point.)